clenio/lighthouse-to-spreedsheet/README.md

-# webdev-to-spreedsheet
+# lighthouse-to-spreedsheet

-webdev-to-spreedsheet
+## How it works
+Lighthouse is a tool created by Google to evaluate sites quality.
+This script get the json output from a lib called [lighthouse-batch](https://www.npmjs.com/package/lighthouse-batch) and process it to output a spreadsheet friendly format to paste in your favorite spreedsheet app.

 ## Dependencies
 - Fs
 - Clipboardy

-## How it works
-Lighthouse is a tool created by Google to evaluate sites quality.
-This script get the json output from a lib called [lighthouse-batch](https://www.npmjs.com/package/lighthouse-batch) and process it to output a spreadsheet friendly format to paste in your favorite spreedsheet app.

 ## Step by Step
 **1. Run lighthouse do get your data**